MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Register-EngineEvent.md

 **System.Management.Automation.PSEventJob** object.
 Otherwise, it does not generate any output.

 ## NOTES

+No event sources available on the Linux or macOS platforms.

 Events, event subscriptions, and the event queue exist only in the current session.
 If you close the current session, the event queue is discarded and the event subscription is canceled.